 Big variety of hardware

 Apple has no patent on Beacons whatsoever.
 Cupertino only jumped first on the band wagon and published a detailed specification (IDs, transmission intervals, etc.).
 Thus, iBeacons also work with Android (4.3 and newer).
-In addition to Apple’s specifications, there are also a competing beacons from Google.
-These so called Eddystones also work with iOS and Android but they are not yet ready for primetime.
-We’ll cover them in a later blogpost.

 An iBeacon typically consists of a tiny circuit board with a Bluetooth transmitter, a battery and a case.
 There are a lot of different form factors, depending on the application you can opt for indoor or outdoor iBeacons.
 The latter usually have several AA batteries that power the device for up to two years.
 Outdoor iBeacons are specified as far down as –40° C and should survive even a harsh winter.